-1) Summary: Briefly describe how funds will be utilized and for whom the project(s) is designed to serve.
+1) Summary: For new projects or projects with significant changes, briefly describe how funds will be utilized and for whom the project(s) is designed to serve.
 Be specific beyond the basic eligibility criteria provided (i.e., identify any subpopulations, families with children, etc.).